 Grill the teriyaki chicken thighs

+Remove the chicken and grill it for about four minutes per side.
 Of course, you can use chicken breasts here as well.
-Baking or pan-frying the chicken is also perfectly acceptable and delicous!
+Baking in a baking dish or pan-frying the chicken is also perfectly acceptable and delicious!

 Assembling your teriyaki chicken bowl